Once these two steps are complete, you can determine if you are meeting current Maryland insulation building codes.

 Step Two: Calculate a Reasonable R-Value Based on Your Attic's Overall Condition

-Insulation levels in a Maryland attic are rarely the same everywhere.
-In order to gain an true perspective on how much insulation an attic needs will depend on what condition the existing insulation is in and what the levels are throughout the attic floor.
+Insulation levels in a Maryland attic are typically inconsistent for various reasons.
+Getting a true perspective on how much insulation an attic needs will depend on what condition the existing insulation is in and what the levels are throughout the attic floor and other surfaces that need to be insulated.

 Un-insulated Areas Play a Heavy Hand in Poor R-Values